 Type 69 / WZ-121 Main Battle Tank

-The Type 69 main battle tank (also known by its industrial designator WZ-121) was effectively a Chinese copy of the Soviet T-55 tank and an improved version of the Type 59 medium tank (itself a copy of the Soviet T-54A), with improvements in gunnery and automotive areas.
-It was a relatively inexpensive and easy to operate tank, but remained largely a 1960s-era design.
+The Type 69 (also known by its industrial designator WZ-121) main battle tank is effectively a Chinese copy of the Soviet T-55 tank and an improved version of the Type 59 main battle tank, with improvements in gunnery and automotive areas.
+It is a relatively inexpensive and easy to operate tank, but it is of an outdated design by modern standards.

-Type 69 tanks were employed in countries in Asia, Africa and the Middle East.
-It was used in combat by both sides during the 1980's Iran-Iraq war.
-It had also been used by the Iraqi Army in the 1991 Gulf War and reportedly used by the Sri Lankan Army during their fight against the Tamil Tigers.
-In the Sri Lankan case these might have been confused with an influx of Chinese arms along with the acquisition of modernized ex-Czechoslovakian T-55 tanks.
-The Type 69 was, however, a broad export success and on some export versions other secondary weapons had been substituted for the Chinese weapons.
-Thai Army Type 69-IIs for instance used the 12.7mm Browning M2 machine gun in place of the Chinese Type 54.
+Type 69 tanks are employed in countries in Asia, Africa and the Middle East.
+It was been used in combat by both sides during the 1980's Iran-Iraq war.
+It has been used by the Iraqi Army in the 1991 Gulf War and reportedly used by the Sri Lankan Army.
+In the Sri Lankan case these might have been confused with an influx of Chinese arms along with the acquisition of ex-Czechoslovakian T-55 tanks.

-The PLA's inventory of Type 69 and 79 tanks, according to The Military Balance, experienced a dramatic degree of fluctuation.
-In 2000, the number of these tanks peaked at around 1,200 tanks.
+The PLA's inventory of Type 69/79's according to The Military Balance, has experienced a dramatic degree of fluctuation in recent years.
+In 2000 the number of Type 69/79s peaked at around 1,200 tanks.
 The January-May 2001 edition of Jane's Sentinel Security Assessment: China and Northeast Asia issue put this number much lower, at around 300.
-It was possible that IISS was counting both active and inactive vehicles.
-By 2002, IISS' number had declined to around 150 Type 69s and 500 Type 79s.
-Further reductions by 2003 brought the number of Type 79s down to 300 tanks with no Type 69s remaining in service.
-At this rate, this type of main battle tank was expected to be phased out by 2005.
-However, IISS reported that 300 tanks were still in inventory as of 2013.
+It was possible that IISS was counting both active and inactive vehicles, though this might not be the explanation as IISS did not sufficiently explain their figures.
+By 2002 that number had declined to around 150 Type 69s and 500 Type 79s.
+Further reductions by 2003 brought the number of Type 79s down to 300 tanks.
+At this rate, this type of main battle tank was should be phased out by 2005.
+However, IISS reported that 300 tanks were still in inventory as of 2008.

 |Join the GlobalSecurity.org mailing list|